Multilevel functional distributional models with application to continuous glucose monitoring in diabetes clinical trials: Results for the Juvenile Diabetes Research Foundation Continuous Glucose Monitoring Study Group

 The third panel in the third row of Figure~\ref{fig:graf3} corresponds to the association between baseline HbA1c and measured CGM.
-The results indicate a very strong and statistically significant association across all quantile levels.
-The effect of HbA1c on CGM measurements increases linearly across all quantiles (probabilities).
-The lowest effect was found in the hypoglycemic range, where an increase of $1$ unit in HbA1c was estimated to be associated with an average increase of $7$mg/dL in the lowest quantile ($p=0.01$) and an average increase of $20$mg/dL in the highest quantile ($p=0.99$).
-While not directly comparable, the estimated effect in Table~\ref{tab:variables_in_analysis} provides an estimate of $14.7$mg/dL in average blood glucose over the day, as measured by CGM, for each increase of one unit in HbA1c.
-This analysis is also in line with an analysis of median CGM, which would provide an estimate of $15.0$mg/dL.
-These results suggest that the association between HbA1c and daily trajectories of CGM is more complex and not completely captured by taking the mean CGM over the day.
+The results indicate a very strong and statistically significant association across all quantile levels, as well as a linear increase in the association between probability and CGM levels.
+The lowest effect was found in the hypoglycaemic range, where an increase of $1$ unit in HbA1c was estimated to be associated with an average increase of $7$ mg/dL in the lowest quantile ($p=0.01$) and an average increase of $20$ mg/dL in the highest quantile ($p=0.99$).
+While not directly comparable, the mean model provides an estimate of $14.7$mg/dL increase in average CGM for a one unit increase in HbA1c.
+This analysis is also in line with an analysis of median CGM, which would provide an estimate of $15.0$ mg/dL.
+These results suggest that the association between HbA1c and daily trajectories of CGM is more complex and not completely captured by taking the mean, or median, CGM over the day.